LKaemmerling/laravel-uptime-monitor-api/README.md

-# API Package for Laravel Uptime Monitor from spatie
+# API Addon for Laravel Uptime Monitor

 This is an Addon Package for [https://github.com/spatie/laravel-uptime-monitor](Laravel Uptime Monitor from Spatie).
 It provides an Restful API Interface for interacting with the Uptime Monitor over HTTP.